 - Create the data clock using the following steps:

 - Drag the selected fields to a new card.

 - Drop the selected fields on Data Clock.

 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

 Data clocks can also be created using View Data Clock, which is accessed from the Action button under Find answers > How has it changed?

 The Layer options button opens the Layer options pane.
 The Layer options pane contains the following functions:

 - The Legend tab can be used to make selections on the chart.
 The pop out legend button displays the legend as a separate card on your page.

-- The Options tab changes the classification type and number of classes.
+- The Symbology tab changes the classification type and number of classes.

-- The Style tab changes the color palette and outline color.
+- The Appearance tab changes the color palette and outline color.